 FCHO's approach to supporting staff is one of openness and the freedom to be professionally curious.
-Our infrastructure in having Designated Safeguarding Officers is not only a means to provide assurance to our board that safeguarding is being appropriately addressed but is also a way of providing support to staff who may need it, if, for example, they are dealing with a complex situation.
+Our infrastructure in having Designated Safeguarding Officers is not only to provide assurance to our board that safeguarding is being appropriately addressed but is also a way of providing support to staff that need it, for example if they are dealing with a complex situation.